Skip to main content

 Anxiety at work isn't a flaw.
 It's your brain flagging something that matters.
 And high-achievers—precise, driven, conscientious—are especially good at fueling the loop:

 The good news?
-Loops can be interrupted from many angles: thoughts, energy, systems, or skills.
-Different brains, different levers.
-This piece maps out four.
-Your brain might need something different.
+Loops can be interrupted from many angles: thoughts, body, or environment.
+Different brains need different levers.
+This piece maps out approaches for both neurotypical and neurodivergent brains.

 What your anxiety is (really) doing